PIX3LFLUX/HSmartKArt-EE/README.md

 For the **Ubuntu Server** a Host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a public IPv4 address and/or a DNS with an A record for the public IP address needs to be available.
-NOTE: When using Unitymedia Connect Box consider the setup of an Portmapper to avoid errors due to the IP policy of Unitymedia (DS Lite).
+**NOTE**:	When using Unitymedia Connect Box consider the setup of an Portmapper to avoid
+			errors due to the IP policy of Unitymedia (DS Lite).

 ## Installation